LiuDongCai/VideoCache/README.md

-# AndroidVideoCache
+# VideoCache
-AndroidVideoCache: Supports video caching in formats such as MP4, M3U8, and WebM
+VideoCache: Supports video caching in formats such as MP4, M3U8, and WebM